 - optional: a pair of gloves to protect against dirt and injuries

-Step 2: Removing the impeller
+Step 2: Removing the wheel

 Remove rear wheel

-Step 3: Removing the old bike tube
+Step 3: Remove the old bicycle tube

 Step 4: Inserting the new bicycle tube

-Finally, “massage” the tire to push the tire bead into the center of the rim and ensure the tube is in the correct position.
+Finally, massage the tire to push the tire bead into the center of the rim and ensure the tube is in the correct position.

 Step 5: Inflate & Install

-Further tips for changing bicycle tubes
+More tips for changing bicycle tubes

-If you don't feel like changing the bicycle tube yourself, you can simply take your bike to the nearest bicycle repair shop .
-Changing the tube there costs an average of around 30 euros and you can usually pick up your bike the next day.
+If you don't feel like changing the inner tube yourself, you can simply take your bike to your nearest bike repair shop .
+The tube change costs an average of around €30, and you can usually pick up your bike the next day.